S2E/s2e-env/README.md

 1. Run `s2e init $DIR` to create a new S2E environment in `$DIR`.
 This will create the environment, install dependencies (unless `--skip-dependencies` is used) and fetch all of the S2E engine code.
+2. Activate the environment via `. $DIR/install/bin/s2e_activate`.
-2. Look around the source code, make some modifications, etc. Then when you are ready to build run `s2e build`.
+3. Look around the source code, make some modifications, etc. Then when you are ready to build run `s2e build`.
-3. You'll need some images to analyze your software in!
+4. You'll need some images to analyze your software in!
 See what images are available with `s2e image_build`.
-4. Run `s2e image_build $TEMPLATE` to build one of the images listed in the previous step.
+5. Run `s2e image_build $TEMPLATE` to build one of the images listed in the previous step.
 This will create the image in the `images` directory.
-5. Use `s2e new_project` to create a new analysis project.
+6. Use `s2e new_project` to create a new analysis project.
 This will create all the launch scripts, configuration files and bootstrap scripts necessary to perform the analysis on a given target.
 Currently Linux ELF executables, Decree CGC binaries, Windows PE executables and Windows DLLs can be targeted with the `new_project` command.
-6. Change into the project directory and run the S2E analysis with the `launch-s2e.sh` script.
+7. Change into the project directory and run the S2E analysis with the `launch-s2e.sh` script.
-7. After your analysis has finished, a number of subcommands exist to analyze and summarize your results, e.g. the ``coverage`` and ``execution_trace`` subcommands.
+8. After your analysis has finished, a number of subcommands exist to analyze and summarize your results, e.g. the ``coverage`` and ``execution_trace`` subcommands.